PG1003/bitmap/README.md

   * bitfields, including alpha.
 * Additional color module providing the following features;
   * colorspace conversions back and forth between RGB and other formats like HSV, HSL, Lab and HCL.
-  * color comparison with Delta E94.
+  * color comparison with Delta E76 and Delta E94.
   * color quantisation using median cut.

 See the [reference](/reference.md) for the complete overview of the API.